<em>Feijoa sellowiana</em>, Brazilian guava: planting, growing and harvesting its fruit

 Feijoa sellowiana

-These seeds will allow you to try sowing Feijoa.
-It is an economical option that requires more time and attention, but you will have the satisfaction of having watched your bush grow from germination.
+These seeds let you try sowing Feijoa.
+It is an economical option requiring more time and care, but you will have the satisfaction of seeing your bush grow from germination.

 • Flowering time July to September